-Substance use problems affect many youth, families, and communities.
-However, prevention works and no matter who you are, there’s something you can do to help.
+Substance use disorder prevention works – and no matter who you are -there’s something you can do to help.

 Here’s what we’re working on and how you can get involved: